The 10 Best BMI Scales

 video play icon

 This wiki has been updated 35 times since it was first published in June of 2015.
 You can track your health and fitness progress comprehensively using sophisticated technology if you invest in one of these BMI scales.
 Many of our top picks can store profiles for several members of your family, and are capable of syncing to your smartphone or other mobile device using Bluetooth or WiFi connectivity, so you can easily analyze the data collected over time.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Renpho Bluetooth